 The Group granted free shares to its employees and directors in February 2016, as well as phantom shares to some employees and directors in April 2017, November 2017 and November 2018.
-Generally, the allocation of these free and phantom shares is contingent on an attendance requirement and the achievement of performance requirements.
+The allocation of these free and phantom shares is contingent on the achievement of performance objectives.

-The recognised expense for these plans (excluding employer's contributions) stood at 1.4 million euros during the year ended 30 June 2019 versus 2.5 million euros for the year ended 30 June 2018.
+The recognised expense for these plans (excluding employer's contributions) stood at 1.1 million euros during the year ended 30 June 2019 versus 2.5 million euros for the year ended 30 June 2018.